plana93/From-PhD-to-ML-Interviews-With-Python/ML Interview Preparation/Machine Learning /theory/README.md

 **Example:** Handwritten digit recognition.

 **Connected Argument:** The choice of activation functions in hidden layers and output layer affects the network's capacity to capture non-linear patterns.

+## Evaluation Metrics

+### Confusion Matrix

+A confusion matrix is a table that describes the performance of a classification model.
+It shows the number of true positives, true negatives, false positives, and false negatives.

+**How to Use:**
+- Calculate metrics like accuracy, precision, recall, and F1 score.

+**Connected Argument:**
+- Threshold tuning for classification models.

+### Precision, Recall, F1 Score

+These metrics provide more detailed insights into the performance of a classification model.

+**Precision:**
+Precision = True Positives / (True Positives + False Positives)

+**Recall (Sensitivity or True Positive Rate):**
+Recall =  True Positives / (True Positives + False Negatives)

+**F1 Score (Harmonic Mean of Precision and Recall):**
+ F1 Score = 2 * (Precision *  Recall)  / (Precision + Recall)

+**How to Use:**
+- Precision: Focus on minimizing false positives.
+- Recall: Focus on minimizing false negatives.
+- F1 Score: Balance between precision and recall.

+**Connected Argument:**
+- The choice of threshold in a classification model affects precision and recall.

+### ROC Curve

+The Receiver Operating Characteristic (ROC) curve is a graphical representation of the trade-off between **true positive rate (sensitivity)** and **false positive rate (1-specificity)** at various thresholds.

+**How to Use:**
+- Assess the model's ability to discriminate between positive and negative classes.

+**Connected Argument:**
+- Area Under the ROC Curve (AUC-ROC) is a summary metric for the entire curve.

+---